clbustos/distribution/README.txt

 == REQUIREMENTS:

 I try to provide a Ruby version for each method.
-But to increase (notably!) the speed, please install
+To increase (notably!) the speed, please install

 * Ruby 1.8-1.9: gsl or statistics2
-* Java: Apache Math
+* Java: Apache Math (not yet implemented)

 == INSTALL:

   gem install distribution

+To speep up

+  gem install gsl
+  gem install statistics

 == DEVELOPERS:

 After checking out the source, run: